 Guide to the Exit Process for Canadian Intended Parents

-Updated: August 4, regarding obtaining a Mexican passport
+Updated: Oct 16, regarding obtaining a birth certificate

 Many Canadian intended parents visit Mexico for the purpose of surrogacy.
 Surrogacy is, for most part, unregulated, so it is important to understand the process of surrogacy, the legal status of your child, and the exit process post-birth.
 Exit process refers to the process you undertake after the birth of your child until you successfully (and legally of course) leave Mexico back to your home country.